Kauffman bracket skein modules of small 3-manifolds: Dehn fillings of the figure-eight knot

 for some $z\in \C.$ This representation factors through the parabolic ${\rm PSL}(2,\C)$-representation, which must be the monodromy of the complete hyperbolic structure of the complement of the figure-eight knot.
 For such representation $1$ and $z$ are $\R$-linearly independent, as the representation is discrete and faithful.
-Hence, this representation cannot satisfy $\psi(m)^p\psi(l)^q={\rm I}$ for any co-prime $p,q\in \Z$ since that implies $p\pm q\cdot z=0$.
-This shows that condition (c) of Theorem \ref{t.reduced} is satisfied. \end{proof}
+Hence, this representation cannot satisfy $\psi'(m)^p\psi'(\ell)^q={\rm I}.$ Indeed, note that